jmholzer/probabilistic/README.md

 6. Once we have the PDF, we can calculate the CDF
 7. Quartiles (25th, 50th, and 75th percentiles) of each distribution are also derived

-[^1] We chose to use last price instead of calculating the mid-price given the bid-ask spread.
+[^1]: We chose to use last price instead of calculating the mid-price given the bid-ask spread.
 This is because Yahoo Finance, a common source for options chain data, often lacks bid-ask data.
 See for example [Apple options](https://finance.yahoo.com/quote/AAPL/options/)
-[^2] We convert from price-space to IV-space, and then back to price-space as described in step 4.
+[^2]: We convert from price-space to IV-space, and then back to price-space as described in step 4.
 See this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/) for a breakdown of why we do this double conversion
-[^3] See [this paper](https://edoc.hu-berlin.de/bitstream/handle/18452/14708/zeng.pdf?sequence=1&isAllowed=y) for more details.
+[^3]: See [this paper](https://edoc.hu-berlin.de/bitstream/handle/18452/14708/zeng.pdf?sequence=1&isAllowed=y) for more details.
 In summary, options markets contains noise.
 Therefore, generating a volatility smile through simple interpolation will result in a noisy smile function.
 Then converting back to price-space will result in a noisy price curve.
 And finally when we numerically twice differentiate the price curve, noise will be amplified and the resulting PDF will be meaningless.
 Thus, we need either a parametric or non-parametric model to try to extract the true relationship between IV and strike price from the noisy observations.
 The paper suggests a 3rd order B-spline as a possible model choice
-[^4] For a proof of this derivation, see again this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/)
+[^4]: For a proof of this derivation, see this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/)

 ## Examples